houstonhaynes/AD4SDocs/00h AD4S Ledger.md

 - Specialists who carry unwritten knowledge of past failures and hard-won lessons
 - Engineers who maintain mental models of complex systems developed over decades

 In today's dynamic labor market where talent mobility is the norm rather than the exception, organizations can no longer rely on long-term retention as their primary knowledge preservation strategy.
-The conventional approach of documentation and mentoring cannot fully address this challenge—there simply isn't enough time for traditional knowledge transfer methods to capture the depth and breadth of this expertise before it walks out the door.
+The conventional approach of documentation and mentoring cannot fully address this challenge, there simply isn't enough time for traditional knowledge transfer methods to capture the depth and breadth of this expertise before it walks out the door.

 ### The AD4S Ledger as a Knowledge Foundation